athomine/admin-boxe/README.md

 to launch api :

-you need postgres with a database named : admin-boxe2 and a user : myPostGresUser
+you need postgres with a database named : admin-boxe2 and a user : mypostgresuser

 cd api/